Wenda Weekes Moore Internship &

 Wenda Weekes Moore Interns:

-Kalice Allen (2016-present): Kalice Allen is a senior at St. Catherine University majoring in public health.
+Kalice Allen (2016-2017): Kalice Allen graduated from St. Catherine University in May 2017 with a Bachelor’s degree in Public Health with concentrations in both Community Health Work and Public Policy..
 She is certified as an emergency medical technician and has worked in community health services at a Twin Cities nonprofit.
-She is also a literacy tutor and participates actively in college and community life.
+She previously worked as a Health Educator Intern at West Side Community Health Services, a Twin Cities nonprofit, which involved providing family planning and cancer prevention services to low-income individuals.
+She has lso studied social determinants of health in both the countries of Dominican Republic and Cuba.
+In the near feature, she hopes to pursue a Master’s Degree in Public Health, with a certificate in Community Assessment, Program Design, Implementation, and Evaluation.
 Kalice is excited about the opportunity to experience the Foundation’s work in increasing gender equity, and is particularly eager to learn how to influence change on a systems level.
-She will graduate in May 2017.

-Ruby Oluoch (2015-2016): Ruby Oluoch is a senior at the University of Minnesota studying Environment & Sustainable Development.
+Ruby Oluoch (2015-2016): Ruby Oluoch is 2017 graduate of the University of Minnesota with a degree in Global Studies.
+She is currently working with the Brunswick Group as a Corporate Communications Intern.
 She pursued an internship with the Women’s Foundation of Minnesota because of her passion and interest in women’s equality, particularly in women’s education and anti-sexual violence initiatives.
 Ruby previously worked as an intern at the Metropolitan Council where she worked on promoting healthy communities as part of regional plan implementation.
 She hopes to use these experiences to help her explore future career options in the public and non-profit sector.

 Paida Chikate (2014-2015): Paida is a 2013 graduate of the College of Saint Benedict with degrees in Gender Studies and English Literature.
 In 2016, she graduated from the University of Minnesota Humphrey School Of Public Affairs with a Master’s in Public Policy.
 Paida is now working for an international organization in New York on women’s rights and policy analysis.
 Prior to her internship at the Women’s Foundation, she worked at the Center for Women Policy Studies in Washington, D.C. and at OKC Youth Center in Bosnia and Herzegovina.
 Paida is from Zimbabwe.